mmartiniano/tweet-tracker/readme.md

 ## Requirements

 This is a **Python 3** project that requires **pip** or whatever python package manager you like.
-To install all modules and dependencies, run:
+To install all modules and dependencies, enter you python virtual environment and run:

 `pip install -r requirements.txt`